Blake Bortles

-Robby Blake Bortles (born April 28, 1992) is a former American football quarterback who played in the National Football League (NFL) for eight seasons, primarily with the Jacksonville Jaguars.
-He played college football at UCF, where he received AAC Offensive Player of the Year honors as a junior and was MVP of the 2014 Fiesta Bowl.
-Bortles was selected by the Jaguars third overall in the 2014 NFL Draft.
+Robby Blake Bortles (born April 28, 1992) is an American former professional football quarterback who played in the National Football League (NFL) for eight seasons, primarily with the Jacksonville Jaguars.
+He played college football for the UCF Knights, winning AAC Offensive Player of the Year in 2013.
+Bortles was selected by the Jaguars third overall in the 2014 NFL draft.

 As the Jaguars' starting quarterback from 2014 to 2018, Bortles set franchise records for single-season passing yards and touchdowns in 2015.
 His most successful season was in 2017 when he helped bring the Jaguars to their first division title and AFC Championship Game appearance since 1999.
-However, Bortles also led the league in interceptions during 2015 and had a league-high 75 interceptions by the end of his five years with Jacksonville.
+However, Bortles also led the league in interceptions in 2015 and had a league-high 75 interceptions by the end of his five years with Jacksonville.
 After being released by the Jaguars in 2018, he spent his final three seasons as a backup for the Los Angeles Rams, Denver Broncos, Green Bay Packers, and New Orleans Saints.

-Early years
+Early life

-Bortles attended Oviedo High School in Oviedo, Florida, where he excelled in football and baseball for the Lions.
+Robby Blake Bortles attended Oviedo High School in Oviedo, Florida, where he excelled in football and baseball for the Lions.
 As a senior, he completed 151 of 233 passes for 2,211 yards with 27 touchdowns and seven interceptions.
 He finished his high school career with a Seminole County record 5,576 career passing yards and 53 touchdowns.

 Labeled a three-star recruit by Rivals.com, Bortles was listed as the No. 44 pro-style quarterback in his class.
 Bortles chose UCF over offers from Colorado State, Purdue, Tulane, and Western Kentucky.